-I. Desertification Issues: The View from Above
+I. Desertification Issues: The view from above

-Since desertification problems were placed on the international organizations' agendas in the early 1970s, several issues related to its social dimensions have been the focus of considerable debate and research.
-These include the definition of desertification, its extent and the numbers of people affected, its causes and its consequences.
+Since descrification problems were placed on the international organizations' agendas in the early 1970s, several issues related to its social dimensions have been the focus of considerable debate and research.
+These include the definition of descrification, its extent and the numbers of people affected, its causes and its consequences.